timplab/nanoNOMe/script/README.md

+### mtsv2bedGraph.py
-mtsv2bedGraph.py is used to convert the nanopolish output methylation call tsv files into bed-style formats readlevelNDR.py uses output from `bedtools intersect` to perform NDR searching
+used to convert the nanopolish output methylation call tsv files into bed-style formats
+### readlevelNDR.py
+uses output from `bedtools intersect` to perform NDR searching